dhermes/ncaa-bracket-scenarios/README.md

    pool.
 These will be stored as `brackets_html/012345.html` where `012345` is a stand-in for the entry ID (which is unique for each year).

+1. Run `parse_brackets_html.py` to parse each bracket's HTML to determine the winners of each game (slots 64 through 126).
+These will be stored as `brackets_html/012345.json` where `012345` is a stand-in for the entry ID (which is unique for each year).

 ## Install Instructions

 pip install --upgrade selenium